faysal1996/practice_repo/practice_file.md

-baba g the great
+baba g the great.
-we are leaning with baba g
+we are leaning with baba g.
+i am dr faysal